 Developing metrics for natural capital will allow us to make better decisions about how it should be managed and flag up where our patterns of use are unsustainable.

 Metrics and risk register

-The Committee is currently working to develop ways of measuring natural capital, and identifying which assets are at risk.
-This work will help us better understand how the state of our natural assets affects the benefits they can provide to people.
+The Committee has worked to develop ways of measuring natural capital, and identify which assets are at risk.
+This work helps us understand better how the state of our natural assets affects the benefits they can provide to people.
 The risk assessment will flag up where these benefits are threatened.